alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-168/day-168-1-egw.md

 ---
-title: EGW Reading
+title: The Division of Canaan PP 510-511b
-subtitle: The Division of Canaan PP 510-511b
+subtitle: EGW Reading
 ---

-Chapter 48—The Division of Canaan
+### Chapter 48—The Division of Canaan

 This chapter is based on Joshua 10:40-43; 11; 14-22.